 - Hilton Honors isn’t great when it comes to guaranteeing benefits, as late check-out isn’t guaranteed, and suite upgrades are at the discretion of the hotel

 - Of these four loyalty programs, Hilton Honors is the only program not to offer any sort of confirmed suite upgrades that can be applied in advance, which isn’t great for planning a special stay

 The information and associated card details on this page for the Hilton Honors American Express Aspire Card has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.

 IHG One Rewards

 IHG One Rewards is the most improved program in the past couple of years, though I’m still not sure exactly where to place it.
-The loyalty program was recently relaunched, and it’s much more lucrative than before.
+The loyalty program was recently relaunched in 2022, and it’s much more lucrative than before.

 The way I view it, the pros of IHG One Rewards include:

 - IHG has a large global footprint, with over 6,000 properties worldwide; in particular, there are lots of limited service and more economical properties, which many leisure travelers may appreciate (conversely, these properties may offer limited perks for elite members)